Sports in 2020, a year unlike any other

 The COVID-19 pandemic was not kind to youth sports in 2020 — in fact it was downright cruel.

-By September, and with Sonoma County mired in a restrictive purple tier, the prospects for a fall high school sports season were waning.
+By September, and with Sonoma County mired in the restrictive purple tier, the prospects for a fall high school sports season were waning.

 While most years are marked by unforgettable games and athletic achievement at the youth level, 2020 will be remembered more for what did not take place.